Pnwcomputers/JWrapper-ScreenConnect-RAT-Remediation-Toolkit/README.md

 This specific attack chain is actively utilized by Initial Access Brokers (IABs) and has been heavily associated with the precursors to **Medusa Ransomware** deployments.
 All IOCs, hashes, and behavioral signatures in this repository are sourced from real field incident response data collected across multiple confirmed victims in SW Washington and the Portland, OR metro area between **March 31 and early May 2026**.

 > **⚠️ Active Campaign Alert:** As of May 2026, this infection chain is confirmed active across residential and SMB targets in the Pacific Northwest.
 Multiple victims share identical C2 infrastructure, confirming a coordinated mass-phishing campaign.
 This campaign has been independently designated **SILENTCONNECT** by Elastic Security Labs (March 2026) and is tracked by Microsoft as a precursor to ransomware deployment.
+Field IOCs published on OTX: [pulse/6a18e9c64ab0a08568d345cd](https://otx.alienvault.com/pulse/6a18e9c64ab0a08568d345cd)

 ---